 Apply to game studios who are expanding and hiring

 Being able to work well with others is one of the most underrated skills within the games industry yet it takes a lifetime to master.
 One bad apple in a team can destroy a department’s morale and bring a project to its knees.
 Take every opportunity you can to meet and greet people at conventions or social situations, even if the conversation goes terribly, it brings perspective, knowledge and experience.
 Make sure to listen and ask questions when socializing and remember to stay humble and polite.
 Being the person people enjoy spending time with can get you the recommendation you need without asking for it.

-- Research local social events where developers meet up: Find a local Gamedev Meetup
+Research local social events where developers meet up

-CG Spectrum's Foundations For Game Art & Animation Diploma equips you with the job skills game studios are looking for.
+CG Spectrum's Game Design Courses equip you with the job skills game studios are looking for.
 You'll be personally taught by amazing industry mentors who have worked for top studios all over the world.
 Study online at your convenience and build the confidence to turn your passion into a career.